A lifelong gardener, Marcy relies on creativity as she battles the hot, arid, rocky desert environment to grow things in New River, Arizona.

 You can make your own beer hair products, or you can buy a variety of pre-made products.
 Although some sources insist that you cannot just pour a pint on your head, that's exactly what I do.
 I shampoo and rinse, then pour a mug of lukewarm beer on my hair and leave it for a couple of minutes.
 I follow with a conditioner, as some experts claim that the alcohol can strip the oils—and I am a believer that it makes my hair shinier.

 Other beer-rinse pundits recommend boiling the beer to remove alcohol (I don't, but I mention it for your consideration); letting it go flat (I'm not sure why, but if you want to avoid being a bubble-head, maybe it's worthy advice); or mixing the beer with various components.
 My suggestion?
 Try the beer-dump rinse method first.
-Complicate it from there if you don't like the results.

 Beer brats, anyone?
 Ubiquitous at Super Bowl parties, beer brats can be served as an entrée, too.
 You can turn sausages or even good ol' hot dogs into beer brats by boiling or sautéing in an oil and beer mixture.
 My method is simple: pour the beer into the frying pan with some coconut oil, sauté, and enjoy.

-My Dad loved a cold beer on a hot day.
+My dad loved a cold beer on a hot day.
 He wouldn't have thought of wasting any—even beer that had gone flat had a purpose.
 As the capable gardener he was, he knew how to rid the garden of slugs and snails by setting a low dish of stale beer out overnight.
 You have to give slugs some credit for their taste: they can't resist beer, either.
 They crawl into the dish, drink themselves silly, and drown in it.

 Be careful if you use this garden trick.
 Other animals enjoy beer, too.
 Somehow we never suspected that my foxhound, Bonnie, would drink the beer Dad had left out for the snails.
 Bonnie got a bit tipsy, but she was lucky: alcohol of any sort can easily be fatal to dogs.
 They're much more sensitive to it than we are.
 Please keep it out of reach of pets and children!

 There are plenty of recipes available for your own beer-can chicken.
-The premise is this: you put a half-finished can of beer inside the whole chicken's nether parts, so that is forms a pedestal of sorts with the chicken perching strangely on the can, and as you're cooking it (either on the grill or the oven) the beer continues to moisturize the chicken from within.
+The premise is this: you put a half-finished can of beer inside the whole chicken's nether parts so that it forms a pedestal of sorts with the chicken perching strangely on the can, and as you're cooking it (either on the grill or the oven) the beer continues to moisturize the chicken from within.
 That half-can of beer also ensures an even cooking temperature throughout the meat.

 It can also reduce the sebum (oil) produced, so those of you who suffer from oily skin, as I do, might benefit from beer's astringent effect.
 The slightly acidic beer is also said to maintain the appropriate pH balance of the skin.
-The hops in beer are considered a medicinal herb (humulus lupulus) that are known to have antibacterial properties as well as having calmative (sedative) effects.
+The hops in beer are considered a medicinal herb (Humulus lupulus) that are known to have antibacterial properties as well as having calmative (sedative) effects.

 You can now buy complexion products that contain beer, from artisan soap to lip balm, or you can make your own beer mask with simple recipes easily found on the internet.
 You likely already have all the ingredients you need to make your own.
 My favorite beer + facial mask is about the easiest you can make: use dry, powdered bentonite green clay as your base, and use beer instead of water to make a thick paste.

 Beer bread is ridiculously easy to make, even if you have no bread-making experience.
 It only makes sense: beer contains yeast.
 Bread contains yeast.
 Use beer to make your dough, and the yeast is already included.
-As some recipes will remind you, make sure you sift your flour or you will get a loaf that is too hard and dense.
+As some recipes will remind you, make sure you sift your flour, or you will get a loaf that is too hard and dense.

 Remember, brewer's yeast is a superfood.
 It is high in protein, iron, zinc, selenium, and the B vitamins.
 Beer bread is filling and nutritious.

 What would country music be without beer?
 From Hank Williams Sr. with the classic "There's a Tear in my Beer," to Toby Keith and Willie Nelson's "Beer For My Horses," beer has a long, worthy history as a muse to the musicians.
-Tom T. Hall's "I Like Beer," is one of the cheeriest of beer songs, while what baby boomer hasn't sung "100 Bottles of Beer on the Wall," while on the great American roadtrip as a child?
+Tom T. Hall's "I Like Beer," is one of the cheeriest of beer songs, while what Baby Boomer hasn't sung "100 Bottles of Beer on the Wall," while on the great American roadtrip as a child?

-Catch More Flies With Beer Than With Honey
+9. Catch More Flies With Beer Than With Honey

 The flies can easily get in through the holes but because the plastic is punched inward, it forms a funnel of sorts that the flies (not being Mensa members) can't escape.
 They will soon drown in the beer.
 Set your bottle-trap anywhere the fruit flies congregate and empty it and rinse as necessary.
 If the flies don't find it right away, shake it every few days to refresh the odor that attracts them.
 Hey, at least they die happy.

-Learn Beer Horseshoes
+10. Learn Beer Horseshoes

 Played similarly to traditional horseshoes, but relying on PVC pipes for the stakes and a frisbee as the projectile, the can or bottle is placed over the top part of the pole.
 The goal is to either strike the can or to knock it off the pole; different point allocations are given for strikes versus knock-downs.

 Since this is not an Olympic-sanctioned sport, there won't be much outcry if you make up your own rules—if you know horseshoe rules, you'll have no problem applying them to beer horseshoes.
 For beer horseshoe aficionados, "official" rules are available online.
 Play to 21 points.